 Osh Restaurants, Teahouses and Cafes: Best Places to Enjoy the Local Cuisine

-So I wrote and told a lot about Osh being the food capital of Kyrgyzstan.
-But where can you enjoy the culinary masteries of this city?
-Of course at local favorite places (People’s places as I call some of them)!
+I wrote extensively about Osh being the food capital of Kyrgyzstan.
+But where can you enjoy the city’s culinary masterpieces?
+Of course, at local favorite places (People’s places, as I call some of them)!
 Here is my pick of the best spots in different categories.
-First, you will find the list of true people’s places, where all the food is great and their building is stacked with people.
-Then you will find the categories by food and special spots for them, but in between you will see the people’s places again in these lists.
-So without any further due, let’s go and eat some food.
+First, you will find the list of true people’s places, where the food is great, and the buildings are packed with people.
+Then you will find the categories by food and special spots for them, but in between, you will see the people’s places again in these lists.
+So, without further ado, let’s go and eat some food.

 People’s places